 Machine translation’s top advantages are its price point and speed.
 In many cases, it’s the cheaper option for law firms.
 These machines can perform faster than any biological brain to produce more translations in less time than a human legal translator.

 This attractive cost-benefit to machine translation lends itself best to the e-discovery process.

 E-discovery nowadays is a lot like looking for a needle in a haystack.
 You may be trawling through zettabytes of data to find one piece of evidence.
 A zettabyte, by the way, is equal to 1 trillion gigabytes.

 While it could take several lifetimes for a team of people to go through this data, machine language translation software can help you complete the e-discovery step under a tight deadline.

 If speed is a machine’s forte, subtlety for languages is one of its weaknesses.
 That’s because machine language translation software chooses the most statistically probable word in a translation.

-This translation approach can overlook specialized legal language and minor grammatical errors or structural issues.
+This translation approach can overlook specialized legal language and minor grammatical or structural issues.
 And in the worst-case scenarios, it can alter the entire meaning of your documents and render contracts null.